 Pure ethanol is the alcohol which is the intoxicating agent in liquor, beer and wine.
 It is distilled from the fermentation of plants such as field corn and sugar cane.
-When ethanol is used in the making of motor fuels, a small amount of a bad tasting chemical is added to discourage beverage use.
-The resulting fuel is called $\rm E_d100$ meaning 100% pure ethanol diluted by 2% to 5% gasoline as the "denaturant."
+When ethanol is produced for use in motor fuels, a small amount of gasoline is added to make it unfit for beverage use.
+The resulting ethanol blend is called denatured fuel ethanol meaning that it is denatured with 2% to 5% gasoline and is suitable for automotive use.

-Fuel ethanol (summer blend ${\rm d}$) is then made by adding 15% more unleaded gasoline.
-The resulting fuel also has a higher octane rating than unleaded regular gasoline and other properties which allow engine designs with greater efficiency and power.
+During the summer season, fuel ethanol may contain a maximum of 85% denatured ethanol (Ed85) and 15% unleaded gasoline.
+The fuel ethanol has a higher octane rating than unleaded regular or premium gasoline and this allows the design of engines with greater efficiency and power.

-Winter blends may contain up to 30% (E70)unleaded gasoline (25% plus the denaturant) to enhance cold engine starts.
+Winter blends may contain up to 75% denatured ethanol (Ed75) and up to 25% unleaded gasoline to enhance cold engine starts.
 Severely cold weather may require additional measures for reliable starting.
 Refer to Cold Weather Starting in the Driving chapter.